lehins/tutorials/Haskell/containers/containers.md

   | otherwise = SSN p i s
 ```

-Moreover, until a few years ago, Social Security Number prefix (used to be
+Moreover, until a few years ago, Social Security Number prefix (also known as
-called Area Number) could tell you the actual state a number was issued in,
+Area Number) could tell you the actual state a number was issued in, which, for
-which, for the sake of example, we will pretend is still the case and abuse that
+the sake of example, we will pretend is still the case and abuse that pattern.
-pattern.

 ### Converting maps